 To get an even clearer and more specific sense of what renting a meeting room will cost in your intended city, do a quick search on Peerspace and scroll through the various options.

 Peerspace is an ideal place to locate the right room for your next meeting.
-Across hundreds of American cities, you’ll find thousands of venue options.
+Across hundreds of cities in North America and beyond, you’ll find thousands of venue options.
 And these aren’t just your traditional —and, frankly, often boring — meeting spaces, either.

 Plus, you can also filter the results by space type, features, keyword, and more.
-When you click on listings, you’ll find in-depth descriptions, high-quality photos, and reviews of the space.
+When you click on listings, you’ll find in-depth descriptions, high-quality photos, and space reviews.

-In addition, Peerspace’s Concierge team can even help you with other elements of event planning, beyond selecting the meeting location.
+And remember, Peerspace’s Concierge team can even help you with other elements of event planning beyond selecting the meeting location.
 They’ll take on aspects like catering, furniture, A/V rentals, and more, streamlining the process and saving you a ton of time and energy.
 Need fresh coffee and bagels for that 7 a.m. meeting at your sunny Peerspace meeting room?
 Arrange it with the Concierge ahead of time and you can hit the snooze button at least once that morning!